1993–94 Connecticut Huskies men's basketball team

 The 1993–94 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1993–94 collegiate men's basketball season.
 The Huskies completed the season with a 29–5 overall record.
 The Huskies were members of the Big East Conference where they finished with a 16–2 record and were the Regular Season Champions.
-They made it to the Sweet Sixteen in the 1994 NCAA Division I men's basketball tournament.
+UConn advanced to Sweet Sixteen of the 1994 NCAA Division I men's basketball tournament before losing to the Florida Gators 69–60 in overtime.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by eighth-year head coach Jim Calhoun.